VallinEMCSQ/Groupify/Sprint4.md

 Front-end Functionality
 - Users are sent to the player page where they are given the ability to access songs in their spotify Queue with play, next, and previous buttons.
 - Sessions are given a unique six digit session pin generated using backend’s create session function.
+- An HTTP GET request is sent in order to retrieve the session PIN
 - Unique, random six-digit session PINs are displayed so that users can join using the specific PIN
 - Twenty songs or artist results searched using the entered string are displayed to the user as a list, to be selected and potentially added to the queue
+- An HTTP GET request is sent in order to retrive the search results
-- Current playing songs are displayed to the user on a mat-card providing the song title, artist name, and album cover (Received from the backend)
+- Current playing songs are displayed to the user on a mat-card providing the song title, artist name, and album cover, taken from the Web Playback SDK player's 'state'

 Front End Unit Tests

 StartComponent
 - should call getToken method on startService with code and state on ngOnInit
 - should create

 JoinScreenComponent
 - should set the loginUrl property with the response from getAuthUrl
 - should create

 HostComponent
 - should create

 PlayerComponent
 - should create
 - should create a search form